kasyraf109-stack/ecommerce-customer-analysis/README.md

 | UnitPrice | Price per item |
 | CustomerID | Unique customer identifier |
 | Country | Customer country |

+## Analysis Questions
+1. Which countries generate the highest revenue?
+2. What are the best-selling products?
+3. How does revenue change over time?
+4. Who are the top customers by revenue?